Rejean-McCormick/SemantiK_Architect/docs/DocPreV2OmniUpgradeNinai-Udiron/02-BUILD_SYSTEM.md

 ### Step 2: Build the Engine

-Run this to compile the PGF binary with AI assistance enabled.
+Run this to compile the PGF binary.

 ```bash
 # Go to gf directory